christphralden/notes/React/Architecture/API Layer & Fetch Functions.md

 It might not seem much.
 But when considering larger scale application, using this pattern allows you to manage data fetching more efficiently and also decouples the relationship from the UI

-This promotes better reusability for the UI since it can be reused with slight modifications, and the data fetching function itself for another component to use
+This promotes better reusability for the UI since it can be reused with slight modifications.
+The same goes for the data fetching function since it can be used for another component.

 <br>

 ### 2. Not using [[React-Query]] to do [[Client-Side]] fetching is a crime.

-Enough said.
+**Enough said.**
 <br>
 ### 3. Using [[Server-Side Rendering]] or [[Static-Site Generation]] to handle data fetching instead of Client-Side

-Its 2024.
+**Its 2024.**